pfre/parse-chat/README.md

 a single day for a Ph.D. class demo.

 Before using it, you'll have to sign up for Parse at their site.
-Then change the file index.html, where you find the text
+Then change the file `index.html`, where you find the text

-> "!!!!!INSERT YOUR OWN PARSE IDS HERE!!!!!" and update this text with your own Parse IDs.
+> `"!!!!!INSERT YOUR OWN PARSE IDS HERE!!!!!"`

+and update this text with your own Parse IDs.

 This is mostly a very simple proof of concept, and a GitHub test for me.